 Section 2251(a) makes it unlawful to use, entice, or coerce a minor to engage in, or to transport a minor with intent that the minor engage in, any sexually explicit conduct for the purposes of production of child pornography.
 Typically, section 2251 has a mandatory minimum term of imprisonment of 15 years and a maximum term of imprisonment of 30 years.
 However, section 2251(e) contains recidivist enhancements providing for a mandatory minimum term of imprisonment of twenty five years and a maximum term of imprisonment of fifty years , if a defendant has one prior conviction for certain federal sexual offenses, or a prior conviction under any state law "relating to" a list of enumerated sexual offenses, and a mandatory minimum term of imprisonment of thirty five years and a maximum term of imprisonment of life, if a defendant has two or more such prior convictions.
-113

 Sections 2252(a) and 2252A(a) make it unlawful for an individual to knowingly transport, ship, transmit, distribute, receive, reproduce, sell, or possess child pornography.
 Typically, offenses under sections 2252(a) and 2252A(a) carry penalties of between five and twenty years' imprisonment for transporting, shipping, transmitting, receiving, reproducing, or selling child pornography, and up to ten years' imprisonment for possessing child pornography.
-However, both sections contain recidivist enhancements providing for a mandatory minimum term of imprisonment of fifteen years and maximum term of imprisonment of to transporting for distribution of child pornography and a mandatory minimum term of ten years and maximum term of imprisonment of twenty years for possessing child pornography if a defendant has a prior conviction for certain federal sexual offenses of a prior conviction under any state law "relating to" a list of enumerated sexual offenses.
+However, both sections contain recidivist enhancements providing for a mandatory minimum term of imprisonment of fifteen years and maximum term of imprisonment of ten years for distribution of child pornography and a mandatory minimum term of imprisonment of twenty years for possessing child pornography if a defendant has a prior conviction for certain federal

-111 18 U.S.C. § 3553(f)(1)(C).
+&lt;sup>111 18 U.S.C. § 3553(f)(1)(C).

-112 Id. § 3553(g); see also First Step Act of 2018, Pub.
+&lt;sup>112 Id. § 3553(g); see also First Step Act of 2018, Pub.
 L. No. 115-391, § 402, 132 Stat.
 5194, 5221.

-113 18 U.S.C. § 2251(e).
+&lt;sup>113 18 U.S.C. § 2251(e).

-114 Id. § 2252(b); 2252A(b).
+&lt;sup>114 Id. §§ 2252(b), 2252A(b).